mehulg25/Restaurant-Reviews/README.md

 ### Final Thoughts

-This project can be used by any business in order to improve its business based on customer reviews.
+This project can be used by any business in order to improve customer satisfaction.